csinva/csinva.github.io/_notes/ai/possible_minds.md

 # 2 - the limitations of opaque learning machines (judea pearl)

+- 3 levels of reasoning
+  - statistical
+  - causal
+  - counterfactual - lots of counterfactuals but language is good and providing lots of them
+- "explaining away" = "backwards blocking" in the conditioning literature
 - starts causal inference, but doesn't work for large systems
 - dl is more about speed than learning
 - dl is not interpretable